 Many of the limestone buildings are now quaint boutiques filled with everything from artwork to food.

-A woolen mill has been restored and is filled with shops, galleries, a winery, and a working forge.
+A woolen mill has been restored and is home to shops, galleries, a winery, and a working forge.

 Cedarburg is home to one of Wisconsin’s remaining authentic covered bridges.
 Wisconsin once had about 40 covered bridges.